-3.11 Profiling the Seal Housing Tube
+3.12 Profiling the Seal Housing Tube

-- Completely remove the differential spreader. - Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube so that it runs along the inside of the differential housing as shown in Figure 16.
+Completely remove the differential spreader.

+Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube so that it runs closely around the top half of the ring gear and then straight out through the bulkhead fitting port without the sides of the tube coming into contact with the ring gear.

-It is also a good idea to keep the tube away from the bearing caps or any other part of the differential casting as any contact due to vibration or shock may wear the tube and eventually cause a leak.
+NOTE : It is also a good idea to keep the tube away from the bearing caps or any other part of the differential casting as any contact due to vibration or shock may wear the tube and eventually cause a leak.